skindya/CCO-design-patterns-SK-Copy/README.md

 The current style choice is the following:

-- Yellow rounded boxes for classes
+- Yellow box for classes
-- Purple rounded boxes for instances
+- Purple diamond for instances
 - Shortened IRI/identifier for the classes
 - Labelled nodes for object properties
 - Shortened IRI/identifier for object properties